hmbotelho/FIS_image_analysis/readme.md

     * **Folder location > Results**: The folder where analysis results will be saved.

+    Checking `Load settings?` enables loading the settings file which can be saved during the test mode ([see above](#test-ij-savesettings)).

 	The demo dataset was analyzed using the following settings:

     <a name="parameters-ij"></a>